HCDigitalScholarship/intervals/sections/11_Pandas.md

 # Histograms of Notes and Intervals

 Various Python libraries exist to help create graphs and charts.
-Below is an example of how we might use Matplot to create a histogram of the of how many times each voice sounded each pitch.
+Below is an example of how to use Matplot to create a histogram of the of how many times each voice sounded each pitch.
 This will work in a Jupyter Notebook:

     pitch_order = ['E-2', 'E2', 'F2', 'F#2', 'G2', 'A2', 'B-2', 'B2',
                'C3', 'C#3', 'D3', 'E-3','E3', 'F3', 'F#3', 'G3', 'G#3','A3', 'B-3','B3',